mccarrmb/phobos-lab/README.md

 # phobos-lab
-An Electron-based application for sourceport and mod profile organization and execution.
+An Electron-based application for sourceport and mod profile organization.